danielmarques12/danielmarques12/README.md

-# Daniel Marques
+## Hello there! 😁

+I'm Daniel, a Fullstack Software Engineer.

-Software Engineer [@The RealReal](https://www.therealreal.com).
-Working with Elixir, Ruby and Typescript.
+- Working at [@The RealReal](https://www.therealreal.com), building stuff with Elixir, Ruby and Typescript.

-Currently building [Toki](https://tokitoki.app) - A Free and Open Source Pomodoro Timer App
+- Currently building [Toki](https://tokitoki.app) - A Free and Open Source Pomodoro Timer App

-Email: me@danielmarques.dev
+- Techs that I really enjoy working with: Typescript, React, NextJS, Tailwind, PostgreSQL
+- Recently, I have been captivated by the world of UI/UX design and have been delving deeper into the subject.

 Wanna chat? [cal.com/danielmarques](https://cal.com/danielmarques)